idogross/Instagram-Bot/README.md

  * In order to make changes for another client run the program again.

- * instaBotMain.py first line: from InstaBot import IgBot - means that instaBotMain.py and igBot.py are placed together at the same folder named "InstaBot"
+ * instaBotMain.py first line: from InstaBot import IgBot - means that instaBotMain.py and igBot.py are placed together at the same folder.